fieldtrip/website/development/integration.md

 We use this for a number of email discussion lists.
 It is hosted by C&CZ at <http://mailman.science.ru.nl>.

-## Twitter
+## Mastodon

-We use <http://twitter.com/fieldtriptoolbx> to notify people about updates.
-Commits of new code are automatically tweeted.
+We use <https://fosstodon.org/@fieldtriptoolbox> to notify people about new releases and other updates.

 ## Bitly